7MinSec/bpatty/index.md

 ####Break out
 Learn how to [break out](pentesting/netpen/breakout.md) of restricted environments, such as Citrix portals and kiosks.

+###Bloodhound
+Bloodhound is a great way to visually map out an AD environment - even if you've just got a limited shell.
+Check out my [page](pentesting/netpen/bloodhound.md) on it.

+###Empire
+This post-exploitation PowerShell agent is absolutely awesome.
+Check out my page on it [here](pentesting/netpen/empire.md)

 ####Privilege Escalation
 A collection of cheatsheets and how-tos for [privesc](pentesting/netpen/privesc.md)